particle-iot/docs/src/content/en/core/connect.md

 ## Connect over USB

-You can also connect your device to your Wi-Fi network over USB by communicating through Serial. *NOTE: This only works when the device is in [Listening Mode](#connecting-your-device-listening-mode) (i.e. RGB led is blinking blue)*.
+You can also connect your device using USB. *NOTE: This only works when the device is in [Listening Mode](#connecting-your-device-listening-mode) (i.e. RGB led is blinking blue)*.

-There are a few ways to go about connecting your Core over USB.
-Follow these links depending on your preferences:
+There are two ways to go about connecting your Core over USB.
+Follow these links depending on your OS:

 - [Windows](#connecting-your-device-using-windows)
 - [Mac OSX](#connecting-your-device-using-osx)